100% Locally Owned, Independent and Free

 Sweeny, born in Sydney, has lived on the Sunshine Coast for a large slice of his life.
 He honed his skills out of the KT Academy, Mooloolaba Tennis Club.

-Sweeny will face American world No.8 Ben Shelton in a second round match that will likely be on one of the major courts at Melbourne Park on January 22.
+Sweeny will face American world No.8 Ben Shelton in a second round match on John Cain Arena at Melbourne Park on January 22.
+It will follow the match involving Ashlyn Krueger and Madison Keys, which is due to start at 10am AEST.

 “I’m very excited at the opportunity to play a big dog like him,” Sweeny said.